mroberts1/BOOTSTRA.386/floppy/index.md

   \mathrm{tool}(\mathrm{input}) = \mathrm{output}
 $$

+Then she scribbles a zig-zag over the three columns and puts arrows on top of the zig-zag emanating from the center column, the tool use.
+She goes on

-"But the residue of the tool continues to live with the entirety of the process.
-The difference between a DOT Matrix printer and a linotype machine is obvious.
+"The residue of the tool continues to live with the entirety of the process.
+The difference between a Dot-Matrix printer and a Linotype machine is obvious.
 Even though the product of the printed word on a page is ostensibly the same, the constraints of the tool shapes the process and the thing."

 I interject "not only but also in how we think about it?"

 Kat responds almost condescendingly "I'm not so sure about that".

 But actually I'm not so sure about her confidence.
 Arrogance is almost exclusively a social tool to hide uncertainty when the ego is at stake.

-## Friday: One Week

-Orion finishes the week:
+## Orion: Friday
+Orion finishes the week.
+He walks up with a paper bag full of mysteries, he picks up the chalk.
+We've all used it.
+But then, he sets is back down, and places the bag on the table in front of him.
+A silence fills the air and he starts:

 "Feudalism, Colonialism, Industrial Factories, Slavery, they all have a common structure.
 There's the laborers, the intermediaries and the owners that orchestrate the work and accumulate the benefits"

 "Oh come on now" Chuck scoffs, "this isn't supposed to be one of your anti-nuclear protests"